The Zeldovich number: A universal dimensionless measure for the electromagnetic field: Introduction

 The formula measuring the number of photons was derived by Zeldovich for the free electromagnetic field.
 In the original derivation \cite{zeld} of this formula, Zeldovich assumed that photons can be identified with monochromatic oscillations of the electromagnetic field.
 However, we will show that this formula is universal; it can be used without any restrictions for all electromagnetic fields.
 In the quantum theory of the electromagnetic field the Zeldovich formula plays multiple roles.
 It can be used to measure the probability of various field configurations and to define the norm of quantum photon states.

 In this work we extend the use of the Zeldovich formula from free fields to field configurations generated by various sources.
-In particular, we will study the problem of the photons attached to the hydrogen atom which has been treated by Francesco Persico and his collaborators \cite{}.
-Since in the general case the name {\em photon number} is not always justified, we shall use the term {\em Zeldovich number} and we denote it by $\mathcal{N}_Z$.
+In particular, we will study the problem of the photons attached to the hydrogen atom which has been treated in nonrelativistic case by Francesco Persico and his collaborators \cite{pcp0,pcp,cppp,cpps}.
+The extension to the relativistic theory was treated in \cite{tr}.
+All these attemps have not given a definite answer to the question: How many photons are attached to an atom?
+We obtain an answer to this question employing the notion of the Zeldovich number.

+Since in the general case the name {\em photon number} is not always justified, we shall use instead the term {\em Zeldovich number} and we denote it by $\mathcal{N}_Z$.
 The number $\mathcal{N}_Z$ is a {\em dimensionless} quantity which measures the overall strength of the electromagnetic field.
 This number is a useful characterization of the field and its sources.

 In Section II we extend the derivation of the formula for $\mathcal{N}_Z$ to a general electromagnetic field.
 In Section III we calculate $\mathcal{N}_Z$ in classical electrodynamics.
 In Sections IV and V we extend the calculations to atomic physics, nonrelativistic and relativistic.
 This is done by associating the wave functions of electrons with electromagnetic fields.\\